 This is unlike many of the other free software distributions who do have commercial interests backing as well as influencing both development and support.

 The implication of such a difference is enormous, as Debian tends to dog-food whatever it needs for itself while most other ‘free software’ distributions do it for their commercial offerings (OpenSUSE, Fedora).
-They will come out/develop according to the needs of their paying customers, while everybody else is a tester to test as to whether something works/ed or didn’t work in the free software distribution.
+They will come out/develop according to the needs of their paying customers, while everybody else is a tester to test whether something works/ed or didn’t work in the free software distribution.

 The idea in Debian that everybody is equal (both users and developers) while encouraging meritocracy.
 This is done by giving more responsibility to people who are tested both on the philosophical understanding and underpinnings of what Debian is as well as technical skills.